Captain Paragon: Character biography

-Charlie Starrett was a ranch hand back in the 19th century who was secretly the heroic masked gunslinger known as the Latigo Kid.
+Charlie Starrett was a 19th century ranch hand who was secretly the heroic masked gunslinger known as the Latigo Kid, he starred alongside classic Western characters such as Black Phantom, Red Mask and the Durango Kid.
 In the early 20th century, a secret organization called the Paragon Foundation enhanced Starrett's latent psionic abilities and transformed him into the super-powered, blue and red-costumed Captain Paragon.

-He fought the forces of evil until the Fifties when he was apparently killed by his archenemy the Black Shroud.
-His body, however, was stolen by the evil Proxima and her alien warrior women and taken to the planet Rur where he was revived even more powerful than he was before so he could be used as a weapon against their enemies, the Krotons.
+He fought the forces of evil until the 1950s when he was apparently killed by his archenemy, the Black Shroud.
+His body, however, was stolen by the evil Proxima and her alien warrior women and taken to the planet Rur, where he was revived even more powerful than he was before so he could be used as a weapon against their enemies, the Krotons.
 Escaping with the aid of the stellar-powered scientist Stardust, he returned to Earth only to find that thirty years had passed and that, stricken with amnesia, he no longer had any memory of who he was behind his mask.

-Hiring a private detective to dig into his past, he turned his attentions to the more important matters at hand and helped found the Sentinels of Justice with Stardust, Nightveil, Commando D and the Scarlet Scorpion in Captain Paragon and Sentinels of Justice #1 to battle super-villains and alien invasions.
+Hiring a private detective to dig into his past, he turned his attention to the more important matters at hand and helped found the Sentinels of Justice with Stardust, Nightveil, Commando D and the Scarlet Scorpion in Captain Paragon and Sentinels of Justice #1 to battle super-villains and alien invasions.
 Later, the Sentinels were disbanded by the military and were replaced with other heroes which did not sit well with the original members.
 With Jennifer Burke chosen to lead the New Sentinels of Justice under the name of Paragon, the original Paragon objected.
 This led the original Sentinels members to be named advisers to the new team.

 Captain Paragon is married to Femforce leader Miss Victory.
 He is a frequent ally of the team.